Guide to undergraduate study

 To successfully complete a three-year undergraduate course, for example, you’ll need 360 credits, 120 per year of study.

-Many of our undergraduate courses offer an additional research-focused year, where you work towards your integrated Masters degree.
+Many undergraduate courses include an extra research-focused year, where you work towards your integrated Masters degree.

-If you’re starting your studies on a standard undergraduate degree, you’ll have the option – depending on available places on the course and how well you’re doing academically – to transfer to an integrated Masters.
+If you start your studies on a standard undergraduate degree, you’ll have the option – depending on available places on the course and how well you’re doing academically – to transfer to an integrated Masters.

 The award you’ll graduate with depends on your subject area – integrated Masters awards include MSci, MEng and MPhys.

-- Lectures enable a whole group to be taught together.
-You’ll be expected to build on the information you gain from your lectures through your independent study.
+- lectures – where a whole group is taught together.
+You’ll be expected to build on the information you gain from your lectures through your independent study

-- Seminars allow smaller groups of students and their tutor to discuss ideas and consider a topic in depth.
+- seminars – you, your tutor and a small group of students discuss ideas and consider a topic in depth

-- Tutorials give you the chance to ask questions, check your understanding and discuss assignments, either individually with your tutor or in a small group.
+- tutorials – you'll ask questions, check your understanding and discuss assignments, either individually with your tutor or in a small group

-- Laboratory and practical workshops provide the opportunity to test concepts and methods introduced in lectures and tutorials.
+- laboratory and practical workshops – you test concepts and methods introduced in lectures and tutorials

-- Group work enables you to collaborate with other students on a project, so that you learn to work as part of a team.
+- group work – you collaborate with other students on a project, so that you learn to work as part of a team

-- Independent study allows you to explore topics in greater depth, developing your own opinions on problems, their causes and solutions.
+- independent study – you explore topics in greater depth, developing your own opinions on problems, their causes and solutions.

 You’re assessed using methods including: